Can dental crowns be whitened?

 Firstly, what exactly is a porcelain crown?

-A porcelain crown, sometimes referred to as a ‘cap’, is a dental appliance that covers the whole surface of a tooth.
+A porcelain crown sometimes referred to as a ‘cap’, is a dental appliance that covers the whole surface of a tooth.
 If you have cracked or broken teeth or have severe decay, a dental crown may be recommended.

 Depending on a patient’s oral health, they may require a full, or a partial crown to be fitted.
 If the entire tooth is missing, a dental implant will be inserted and a dental crown will be placed on top.
 Crowns can also be used to help reverse the effects of teeth grinding or an improper bite.

 To fit a dental crown, Dr Steven Mok will firstly, slightly reduce the size of your natural tooth so the crown can fit perfectly over the top.
-Impressions will be taken of this natural tooth and sent to a specialty laboratory for manufacture.
+Impressions will be taken of this natural tooth and sent to a speciality laboratory for manufacture.
 Before your permanent crown will be ready, you will be given a temporary crown to wear.

 What are porcelain crowns made from?

 Thanks to the current advancements in dental technology, today’s porcelain crowns are made from a rather strong, and very dense material made from a range of minerals.

 Creating porcelain crowns with a non-porous material means they are resistant to stains and any surface stains that appear won’t reach down into the restoration.
 Often, just brushing your teeth daily is enough to keep your crowns as fresh as they day G Dental applied them.